cs3157/recitations/O-Smart-Pointer/smart-pointers.md

 you tried to make that happen?

 An object managed by a SmartPtr **must** be managed exclusively by SmartPtr.
-If you mix a SmartPtr and a
+If you mix a SmartPtr and a regular pointer, the world will end.
+Okay, the world won't really end, but bad things can happen - think about what might happen if the SmartPtr `delete`s the object before the regular pointer is done with it.

 Don't forget the above discussion on Reference Cycles.